Alextz307/Algorithms-Library/README.md

 # Library
-C++ implementations for well-known competitive programming algorithms and data structures.
+C++ implementations for well-known algorithms and data structures.